nicktibbott/TimerPlus/README.md

 # Timer Plus v0.8.1

 iOS application for creating, saving, and running multiple timers simultaneously.
-Utilizes core frameworks such as Notifications, UserDefaults, and CoreData.

 Created in XCode 9 using Swift 4.